BEST way to fly

 Do you want to serve your nation and community?

-Are you ready some training, and then, an adventure?
+Are you ready for some training and then, an adventure?

 If you want to know more, please continue learning about the opportunity to fly with CAP.
 Read on and then complete the